Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Finished up the DOM Manipulation section, moved on to the Advanced DOM Manipulation of Web Developer Bootcamp on @udemy.

 Thoughts: Things seem to be making more sense, now that it's all coming together.

+Day 52: February 12, 2018

+Today's Progress: Took a break from Web Developer Bootcamp.
+Decided to work on a webpage that's been a project for while.
+Managed to get the Navbar styled up how I like, and the Image gallery is coming together nicely.
+Just need to figure out how to get the "acitve" class to apply to navbar for each section.

+Thoughts: All good things take time.